graphprotocol/rfcs/rfcs/0004-fulltext-search.md

 A FullText search field will get its own column in the Entity table just like any other field; however, the data stored will be the result of the lexical, morphological analysis of text documents performed on the fields included in the index.
-The fulltext search field will be created using Postgres ts_vector function and will be indexed using a GIN index.
+The fulltext search field will be created using the Postgres ts_vector function and will be indexed using a GIN index.
+The subgraph developer will define a ranking algorithm to be used to sort query results, so the end-user facing API remains easy to use without any requirement to understand the ranking algorithms.
-The GraphQL query interface will expose PostgreSQL's to_tsquery(), ts_rank(), and ts_rank_cd() functions in a pretty direct manner (see the GraphQL Query Interface section above for details) for querying the indexed fulltext search data.

 Limitations of Postgres fulltext search indexes and search algorithms:
   - only certain languages available (expandable with plugins like [PGroonga](https://pgroonga.github.io/)),
+    - **languages supported out of the box**:
+        Danish, Dutch, English, Finnish, French, German, Hungarian, Italian, Norwegian, Portuguese, Romanian, Russian, Spanish, Swedish, and Turkish.
   - select algorithms are available, and
   - limited to PostgreSQL storage.